Vimux/Mainroad/README.md

 ### Appearance Layouts

-**Mainroad** comes with several appearance layout options for home, list and single pages.
+**Mainroad** comes with a configurable sidebar.
+Use the `[Params.sidebar]` section to configure it.
+Its position can be specified for home list and single pages individually.
+Use the keys `home`, `list` and `single` with values `"left"`, `"right"` or `false`.

-Use `homeLayout`, `listLayout` or `singleLayout` parameters in site config to configure home, list and single pages appearance layouts.
+The widgets and their order can be specified using the `widgets` key with a list of widget names as value.
+You can add your own widgets, by placing template under `layouts/partials/widgets/<name>.html`.

-Available values: `content`, `content + sidebar`, `content + left sidebar`
+Some widget need additional configuration.
+Have a look at the `[Params.widgets]` section in the example configuration above.

 ## Contributing